The Treasury of the Athenians at Delphi

 Who built the Treasury of the Athenians and why?

 The Treasury of the Athenians was built by the city of Athens as a permanent home for the offerings its citizens dedicated to Apollo at Delphi.
 Like the other cities that raised treasuries here, Athens wanted a secure, dignified building in which to store precious gifts such as gold and silver objects, dedications and spoils of war.
 Tradition links the monument to a great military victory, so the treasury also served as a thank-offering and a lasting sign of gratitude and glory.
 Beyond storage, its purpose was deeply political and religious at once.
-By placing a beautiful marble building right on the Sacred Way, where every pilgrim, athlete and ambassador would pass, Athens advertised its wealth, its artistic skill and its special standing before the oracle.
+By placing a beautiful marble building right on the Sacred Way, where every pilgrim, athlete and ambassador passed, Athens advertised its wealth, its artistic skill and its special standing before the oracle.
 The whole Greek world visited Delphi, so a treasury here spoke to an international audience and helped fix Athens’ reputation as one of the leading powers of Greece.

 Can you really hear the ancient music carved on the treasury?